Medical malpractice is the 3rd leading cause of death in the US. What is medical malpractice?

 - Failure to obtain informed consent: Healthcare providers must obtain informed consent from their patients before they are legally permitted to perform medical procedures.
 If they fail to obtain such consent, they can be liable in a medical malpractice claim.

-Listed above are only a few of the more common errors leading to medical malpractice cases.
-If you believe that you or someone you care about has been a medical malpractice victim, consult an experienced medical malpractice lawyer in Charleston to evaluate your case.
+Listed above are only a few of the more common errors leading to medical malpractice lawsuits.
+If you believe that you or someone you care about has been a victim of medical negligence, consult an experienced medical malpractice lawyer in Charleston to evaluate your case.
 Understanding your legal rights is crucial to moving forward.

 Who Is More Likely to Get Sued for Medical Malpractice?